How to plan your wall or fencing project

 Once you’ve done all this, you’re ready to get plans down on paper!
 To help your contractor provide an accurate quote for your fencing project, we recommend drawing up some basic plans.

 Don’t worry – you don’t have to be an expert in architecture or construction to do this!
-Your plan doesn’t have to be highly detailed or 100% accurate; you just want to get the basic elements down on paper.
+Your plan doesn’t have to be 100% accurate; you just want to get the basic elements down on paper.
 Here’s a breakdown of what to do.

 Create an overhead view plan